 - Non-Slip Cutting Board.
 This non-slip cutting board won’t move around while you’re cutting and chopping.

-Maple Bacon Brussels Sprouts
+Bacon Brussels Sprouts

-- Drizzle the pan with the olive oil and maple syrup and sprinkle with salt and pepper.
+- Drizzle the pan with olive oil and maple syrup and sprinkle with salt and pepper.
 Gently mix until the Brussels sprouts are evenly coated, then spread them into a single layer on the baking sheet, breaking apart the bacon and scattering it evenly throughout.
 For even better crisping, flip the Brussels sprouts so that they are all cut side down.

 - TO STORE: Place cooked Brussels sprouts in an airtight storage container in the refrigerator for up to 4 days.

 - TO FREEZE: Because they can become soggy, I don’t recommend freezing roasted Brussels sprouts.
 However, if you end up with lots leftover, you certainly can freeze them.
-Place cooked Brussels sprouts in an airtight freezer-safe container and store them in the freezer for up to 3 months.
+Place cooked Brussels sprouts in an airtight, freezer-safe container and store them in the freezer for up to 3 months.
 Let roasted frozen Brussels sprouts thaw overnight in the refrigerator, then reheat as directed above.